Moscow Sees Forestry Projects, Nuclear Energy As Important Tools To Combat Climate Change - UrduPoint

 Moscow Sees Forestry Projects, Nuclear Energy As Important Tools To Combat Climate Change

-MOSCOW (UrduPoint News / Sputnik - 02nd November, 2021) Russia is calling on the global community to take coordinated action against the climate change and believes that nuclear energy and forestry projects can serve as effective tools and will raise the issue at the UN Conference on Climate Change (COP26) in Glasgow, Deputy Foreign Minister Sergey Vershinin told Sputnik.
+MOSCOW, (UrduPoint / Pakistan Point News / WAM - 02nd Nov, 2021) Russia is calling on the global community to take coordinated action against the climate change and believes that nuclear energy and forestry projects can serve as effective tools and will raise the issue at the UN Conference on Climate Change (COP26) in Glasgow, Deputy Foreign Minister Sergey Vershinin told Sputnik.

 "Our green agenda covers the whole spectrum of environmental protection areas from ensuring environmental safety in the Arctic to combating desertification in the south of the country.